johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 3rd Build
+# 4th Build

-We've now made it so that routing is available for all product options.\
+I've set up the dispatch states so that the program will load states depending on the current state.\
-All of the regular links have been replaced with router-dom Link.
+I've also a added loading screen if the connection is too slow.